natlogica/hundred-days/r1-log.md

 ### R1D58
 Using Bootstrap for building the frontend part of web pages.
 Project is building a "Tinder for dogs" website for a fictional client.

+### R1D59
+Combining Bootstrap, Flask and Jinja to make improvements to a blog template site.